nautical/Subhunter/README.md

 All of these formats will be normalized to just the hostname (e.g., `example.com`).

+### Detection Methods

+Subhunter uses multiple methods to identify potential subdomain takeover opportunities:

+1. **DNS Resolution Check**: Verifies if the domain resolves to an IP address or has a CNAME record.

+2. **Connection Test**: Attempts to connect to the domain to check if the service is responding.

+3. **Fingerprint Matching**: Checks the response against known patterns that indicate a vulnerable service.

+4. **Takeover Candidate Detection**: Identifies domains that resolve to an IP address but have connection timeouts, which are prime candidates for takeover.

 ### JSON Output Format:

 When using the `--json` flag, Subhunter outputs results in a structured JSON format: